-Businesses have wholeheartedly embraced APIs as a way to expose business capabilities to both external and internal developers.
+Companies have wholeheartedly embraced APIs as a way to expose business capabilities to both external and internal developers.
 APIs promise the ability to experiment quickly with new business ideas by recombining core capabilities.
 But what differentiates an API from an ordinary enterprise integration service?
-One difference lies in treating APIs as a product, even when the consumer is an internal system.
+One difference lies in treating APIs as a product, even when the consumer is an internal system or fellow developer.
 Teams that build APIs should understand the needs of their customers and make the product compelling to them.
-Products are also improved, maintained and supported over the long term.
+Usability testing and UX research can lead to a better design and understanding of the API usage patterns and help bring a product mindset to APIs.
+APIs, like products, should be actively maintained and supported, and, easy to use.
 They should have an owner who advocates for the customer and strives for continual improvement.
-Products are actively maintained and supported, easy to find and easy to use.
-In our experience, a product orientation is the missing ingredient that makes the difference between ordinary enterprise integration and an agile business built on a platform of APIs.
+In our experience, product orientation is the missing ingredient that makes the difference between ordinary enterprise integration and an agile business built on a platform of APIs.

 In a number of countries, we see government agencies seeking broad access to private, personally identifiable information (PII).
 The increased use of public cloud solutions makes it more difficult for organizations to protect the data entrusted to them by their users while also respecting all relevant laws.
 The European Union has some of the most progressive privacy laws, and all the major cloud providers—Amazon, Google and Microsoft—offer multiple data centers and regions within the European Union.
 Therefore, we recommend that companies, especially those with a global user base, assess the feasibility of a safe haven for their users' data by hosting PII data in the EU.
 Since we wrote about this technique in the last Radar, we have rolled out a new internal system that handles sensitive information relating to all our employees, and we have chosen to host it in a data center located in the European Union.